Is someone else responsible for your personal injury?

 Lost income from missed time at work can be devastating when you are already facing significant medical expenses.
 This is why the law allows you to pursue compensation for all wages lost as a result of your injury.

-A personal injury attorney in Macon will advise you on how to document lost wages, including obtaining a letter from your employer noting the days and times you missed work and your rate of pay.
+A Macon personal injury attorney will advise you on how to document lost wages, including obtaining a letter from your employer noting the days and times you missed work and your rate of pay.

 Lost Earning Capacity